jaames/fakenote-studio/README.md

 # Fakenote Studio

-(WIP) Design files, assets and notes from the Flipnote Switch mockup that was part of our community's 2020 April Fools prank.
+Design files, assets and notes from the Flipnote Switch mockup that was part of our community's 2020 April Fools prank.

 ### Background